btbbtzhang/GNN_TumorDetection/README.md

 # GNN_TumorDetection
 ## Aim:
-To create a novel graph neural network
+To create a novel graph neural network for the tumor detection

 ## How to reach:
-Modify Unet architecture to build a novel Graph Neural Network for the tumor detection,2018
+Modify Unet architecture to build the novel Graph Neural Network, 2018

 GUnet structure:
 ![Screen Shot 2023-05-09 at 3 09 34 PM](https://github.com/btbbtzhang/GNN_TumorDetection/assets/34163897/581324d7-be17-4e38-a96d-319814312d9c)